mhoffman-26-recipe/browser-ui/README.md

 zookeeper-0                 1/1     Running   0          7s
 ```

-4. Make sure you able to connect to the Kafka-Ui at "http://localhost:32020/"
+4. Make sure you able to connect to the Kafka-Ui at "http://localhost:32020/",
+check that the cluster is online and you have 1 broker availible.

 ### Build frontend